 The Jesus story has been hijacked.
 Now, I know: this isn’t news to you.
 For decades now, a particular version of the Jesus story has dominated, and I’ll spare you the retelling of it one more time.
 You might have grown up with this version of the Jesus story.
 For many of us, our pulse quickens as we hear it -- it’s the version where those who are lucky enough to get a pass through the pearly gates, and the rest of humanity is subject to eternal fire...

-A few weeks ago, a few from a far wing of this aggressive and fiery theology raised the heat even further.
+A few weeks ago, a few from a far wing of this fiery theology raised the heat even further.
 Christians around the world were sickened as we literally witnessed the horns of evil forcing its way into our nation’s capital, whipping Christian flags in the air, pumping signs bearing Jesus’ name, and even wearing apparel with phrases like, “God, Guns, and Trump.”
 We watched in horror that despicable scene and said to ourselves -

 “These people don’t know the same Jesus story I know.